A detailed guide on Damages of the Property

 Flood and Storm Damage:

 Fire and smoke damages can be easily evident from the pictures, portions of the interior or exterior part of the house will be burnt to black.
-If the damage is extensive and house is partially burnt down it will have to be demolished entirely.
+If the damage is extensive and the house is partially burnt down it will have to be demolished entirely.

 If properties are not winterized in the correct time, (we will get back later on another post what Winterization is) but if it is not done in the correct time in winter, the plumbing system of these vacant houses may get frozen causing them to break.
-This is what a freeze damage is called.
+This is what freeze damage is called.

-Properties can be reported as having unfinished renovation if parts of the property has still not been fully completed.
-If pictures show walls of rooms having no drywall and only the wooden frame, cabinets on kitchen or bathroom missing or bathrooms having no items installed in them, then it will be a clear indication that property still has not been fully renovated.
+Properties can be reported as having unfinished renovation if parts of the property have still not been fully completed.
+If pictures show walls of rooms having no drywall and only the wooden frame, cabinets on kitchen or bathroom missing or bathrooms having no items installed in them, then it will be a clear indication that the property still has not been fully renovated.

 Owner Neglect and Wear and Tear:

 Lastly, any damage caused by neglect of previous owners of the property can be termed as Owner Neglect, a damaged fence, window or door trims being damaged, or a damaged light fixture can be due to owner neglect.
-Similarly, any damage cause by deterioration through ageing can be due to “wear and tear” a damaged roof is a good example of this as it may be due to the roof being old and has thus deteriorated.
+Similarly, any damage caused by deterioration through aging can be due to “wear and tear” a damaged roof is a good example of this as it may be due to the roof being old and has thus deteriorated.